 After artifact submission, the AEC will download and install the artifact (where relevant), and evaluate it.
 Since we anticipate small glitches with installation and use, reviewers may communicate with authors to help resolve glitches while preserving reviewer anonymity.
 With the help of Eddie Kohler, we have set up HotCRP so that reviewers can ask questions while preserving their anonymity and get immediate answers from the (non-anonymous) authors directly from the HotCRP interface.
 Any reviews submitted to HotCRP also go immediately to the authors, who can again answer any reviewer questions or fix potential issues.
 The AEC will complete its evaluation, discuss, and notify authors of the outcome.
 There is approximately one week between feedback from the AEC and the deadline for the camera ready versions of accepted papers.
 This is intended to allow authors sufficient time to include the feedback from the AEC as they deem fit.

-Starting this year the AEC will offer the “Artifacts Evaluated - Reusable” badge to the artifacts that receive the best scores and that are additionally made available in a way that enables reuse (for software artifacts this means releasing the artifact under an open source license, ideally on a platform like GitHub, GitLab, BitBucket, SourceForge, etc).
+Starting this year the AEC will offer the “Artifacts Evaluated - Reusable” badge to the artifacts that receive above average scores and that are additionally made available in a way that enables reuse (for software artifacts this means releasing the artifact under an open source license, ideally on a platform like GitHub, GitLab, BitBucket, SourceForge, etc).
 All other artifacts that “meet expectations” will get the default “Artifacts Evaluated - Functional” badge.
 Finally, papers whose artifacts meet or surpass the AEC’s expectations and where the authors also make an immutable snapshot of their artifacts available eternally on ACM DL will also receive ACM’s “Artifacts Available” badge.
 The ACM assures us that such artifact snapshots will be available to download in perpetuity for free to anyone, without any paywall.
 We encourage authors to make their artifacts publicly available in some form.
 It is, however, up to the authors whether and how they want to make their artifacts available, and storing an immutable snapshot on ACM DL does not prevent authors in any way from also distributing their code on an open source platform or their personal websites.

 All the badges above will be added to the papers by the publisher, not by the authors.